Loaf0/PokemonTCG/README.md

 <br>
 This is a text based Pokemon TCG simulator for CSCI-3327-001 - Probability and Applied Statistics At Stockton.

+make the game playable against yourself or an ai (not needed to think about outcomes, but uses all options) Document everything in comments / Java doc / Human instruction manual List of all things that should be extra credit

 # Features
 - Battle Logs History saved to computer
 - Playable against Players or AI